PapiLer/Reforestation/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.